Sov4ik/rest-api-backend/README.md

-# Test jwtApplication with Spring Boot 2 & Hibernate ORM
+# Book Shop jwtApplication with Spring Boot 2 & Hibernate ORM

 ## About
 This is a test application that shows how to work with: